whage/thesis/thesis.md

 ### Subtyping

-Subtyping is the process of taking a type (the base type) and defining a more specialised type (the subtype) based on it by extending it with functionality or overriding some parts to facilitates code reuse.
+Subtyping (Subtype polymorphism or runtime polymorphism) is the process of taking a type (the base type) and defining a more specialised type (the subtype) based on it by extending it with functionality or overriding some parts to facilitates code reuse.

-Subtype polymorphism is also known as runtime polymorphism.

-**TODO: talk about variants of subtyping**

-- structural (duck typing) / nominal
+...

+### Structural vs Nominal

+...

+### Nominal

+...

 ### Ad-hoc polymorphism - Typeclasses
 **TODO: typeclasses**